Generalized Gaussian Temporal Difference Error for Uncertainty-aware Reinforcement Learning

 Related papers

-Uncertainty estimations for machine learning interatomic potentials (MLIPs) are crucial for quantifying model error.
+Uncertainty estimations for machine learning interatomic potentials are crucial to quantify the additional model error they introduce.

 We focus on characterizing the variance over values induced by a distribution over MDPs.